This article is part of a series that provides an overview of the fundamental components of LEED.

 If prerequisites are the foundation, then credits are everything else.
 That is also why credits earn you points.

 The more points, the higher the reward.
 With LEED, there are many rewards, ranging from healthier spaces to buildings that save money and resources.
 The number of points a project earns determines the level of LEED certification it receives.
 There are four levels of certification:

 - Platinum (80+ points)

-In the next article we’re going to go over the prerequisites and credits that make up the LEED for Building Design & Construction (LEED BD+C) rating system.
+In the next article, we’ll review the prerequisites and credits that make up the LEED for Building Design and Construction (LEED BD+C) rating system.